Erotic Adventures of the Static Chicken

 ×

-Every Tuesday, at about 10 or 11-ish at the Jazz Estate, an energetic ensemble known as the Erotic Adventures of the Static Chicken convenes for one of the city’s best nights of free music.
+Every Tuesday, at about 10 or 11-ish at the Jazz Estate, an improvisational ensemble known as the Erotic Adventures of the Static Chicken convenes for one of the city’s longest-running nights of free music.
 Borrowing liberally from the confident, bass-driven swagger of funk, the gritty undertones of the blues and the guitar bravado of ’70s jazz-rock fusion, this instrumental collective explores the fringes of jazz music.
-Tuesdays are traditionally an off night in Milwaukee, but the Chicken’s sweaty sets are a reliable draw, especially for college students looking for a mid-week night out.
+Tuesdays are traditionally an off night in Milwaukee, but the Chicken’s sweaty sets are a reliable draw, attracting East Siders and college students looking for a night out.